-In terms of firmness, I thought the less firm side was an 8/10 and the ultra-firm side was close to a 9/10.
-Both sides are firmer-than-average, but the ultra-firm side is the firmest sleeping mattress surface I have experienced.
-I feel like I barely sink into the mattress at all.
+In terms of firmness, I thought the less firm side was an 8/10 and the ultra-firm side was close to a 9/10, definitely very firm.
+Both sides are firmer-than-average, but the ultra-firm side is the firmest sleeping mattress surface I have experienced, as I feel like I barely sink into the mattress at all.

-Here is how I felt while sleeping on the ultra-firm side of the mattress:
+Here is how it felt while sleeping on the ultra-firm side of the mattress:

 - Starting on my back, the mattress is too firm for me.
-I do feel supported, but my hips aren’t allowed to sink in much.
-I don’t feel like this side is a good fit for back sleeping.
+I do feel supported, but my hips aren’t allowed to sink in much, so I don’t feel like this side is a good fit for back sleeping.

-- Moving to my side, the mattress is much too firm.
-Most side sleepers should agree this side is too firm for side sleeping.
+- Moving to my side, the mattress is much too firm, and most side sleepers should agree this side is too firm for side sleeping.

-- On my stomach, this side is a great match.
-It is definitely supportive enough and prevents my hips from sinking in too far.
+- On my stomach, this side is a great match, because it is definitely supportive enough and prevents my hips from sinking in too far.

-Here is how I felt while sleeping on the less firm side of the mattress:
+Here is how it felt while sleeping on the less firm side of the mattress:

-- While lying on my back, the less firm side is a better fit.
-It is a bit softer and lets my hips sink in somewhat.
+- While lying on my back, the less firm side is a better fit, because it is a bit softer and lets my hips sink in somewhat.
 It might still be too firm for some back sleepers, but it is more fitting for back sleeping than the ultra-firm side.

-- Again, when I am side sleeping, the mattress is too firm for me.
+- Again, when I am side sleeping, the mattress is too firm for me without question.
 Even though this side is not quite so firm, it is not soft enough to provide good pressure relief.

-- Even though this side is not as firm, it is still firm enough for stomach sleeping.
-Stomach sleepers of many sizes should get the support they need on this side of the mattress.
+- Even though this side is not as firm, it is still firm enough for stomach sleeping, so stomach sleepers of many sizes should get the support they need on this side of the mattress.

 Both sides of the mattress have a firm, foam feel with some good bounce.
-You don’t sink in too far on either side, so it should be very easy to move around on the Plank.
+People don’t sink in too far on either side, so it should be very easy to move around on the Plank and also switch positions.

-If you sleep with a partner, you definitely want to think about how well your mattress handles motion transfer.
-If you lie down on one side of the mattress and your partner moves around on the other side, will these movements disturb you?
+If someone sleeps with a partner, they definitely will want to think about how well their mattress handles motion transfer.
+If they lie down on one side of the mattress and their partner moves around on the other side, will these movements disturb them?

 To test out the motion isolation capabilities of the Plank, I first placed a glass of water on the mattress.
 When I pushed into the surrounding area, I did see some disturbance in the water.
 Also, when I laid down and asked Marten to move around on the other side of the mattress, I did feel his movements.

-This mattress is very firm, no matter which side you choose.
+This mattress is very firm, no matter which side people choose.
 The foams contained in the mattress are very firm and, unlike a soft memory foam, are not the best at absorbing motion.

-If you want a mattress for couples, it is just worth noting that you might see some motion transfer on the Plank.
+If people want a mattress for couples, it is just worth noting that they might see some motion transfer on the Plank.

-If you sleep with a partner, you also want to think about how much of the mattress you can use.
-Can you sit or lie down near the edge securely, or will you feel like you are falling off the mattress?
+If someone sleeps with a partner, they also want to think about how much of the mattress they can use.
+Can they sit or lie down near the edge securely, or will they feel like they are falling off the mattress?

 While sitting near the edge of the Plank, the mattress collapses quite a bit.
 I feel like I might fall off the mattress.
 In addition, when I lie down near the edge, I feel like I might roll off.

-The edge support is pretty much the same on both sides of the mattress.
-Neither side features the best edge support.
+The edge support is pretty much the same on both sides of the mattress, so neither side features the best edge support.

 I thought the Plank was close to an 8 or 8.5/10 on the softer side and a 9/10 on the firm side.

-Here is how I felt on the less firm side:
+Here is how it felt on the less firm side:

 - On my back, my hips sink in a bit more than they do on the firmer side.
 I am supported overall, but I would like my hips to sink in a little farther.

-- Moving to my side, I am feeling pressure on my shoulders and my hips.
-It is not a great match for side sleeping.
+- Moving to my side, I am feeling pressure on my shoulders and my hips, so it is not a great match for side sleeping.

 - On my stomach, I am well supported.
 My hips don’t sink in too far, so this side is a good match for stomach sleeping.

-And here is how I felt on the ultra-firm side:
+And here is how it felt on the ultra-firm side:

 - While lying on my back, the mattress is much too firm for me.
 My hips don’t sink in at all, so I don’t think it is the best match for back sleeping.

-- While side sleeping, I am feeling even more pressure on the firm side.
-It is not a good match for side sleeping.
+- While side sleeping, I am feeling even more pressure on the firm side, so it is not a good match for side sleeping.

 - When I move to my stomach, I feel great overall support.
 My hips don’t sink in at all, and the mattress completely holds me up.